 In general, you’re accessible based on your IP address that is distributed by your ISP.
 As soon as your IP address gets exposed, everything about you can be known as well.
 A VPN, however, hides your IP address as you connect with a server that is located in other locations so that the real “you” will be well protected from being monitored or tracked.

 VPN Breaks Any Local Restrictions

 Another role a VPN plays is to break local restrictions and to unblock restricted networks and content.
 All the content on the Internet isn’t equally shared by the world.
 When some websites or networks are forbidden, a VPN can help.
 With a VPN connection with another local server, you can bypass the restrictions to reach the content that is forbidden in your real locations.
-For example, you can bypass local restrictions to beat Netflix ban or play online games.
+For example, you can bypass local restrictions to beat the Netflix ban or play online games.
 Another case to use VPN to unblock restricted online content is to go through social media no matter where you are.

 VPN Protects Your Online Security and Privacy

 A VPN builds an end-to-end encryption tunnel from your device to the server so that all the information transmitted between your device and server is well protected.
-Therefore, a VPN helps you to stop from being monitored or tracked by ISP or hackers who perhaps steal your information for benefits.
+Therefore, a VPN helps you to stop being monitored or tracked by ISP or hackers who perhaps steal your information for benefit.
 Not all networks are secure enough.
 Your data is the least safe when you get to the Internet through public WiFi and a VPN is a simple way to cure it.